 Fannin County Commissioners Court annually sets the maximum compensation for each employee in accordance with Texas State Law.
+All newly hired employees must have been employed for 90 days prior to any new budget pay increase.

 Fannin County complies with the Fair Labor Standards Acts as outlined in the Fair Labor Standards Safe Harbor policy.